Ill discipline and the Six Nations worst offenders - Rugby World

 Wales were next on the naughty list, with four cards, but only one of those was in their own 22, while they got none in the opposition 22.

-France bottomed the list with just one card, taken in their own 22 – but you might remember it was the Antoine Dupont red card against the Springboks, a truly mindless aerial challenge.
+France bottomed the list with just one card, taken in their own 22 – but you might remember it was the Antoine Dupont red card against the Springboks, a costly aerial challenge.

 But with any of them, you can imagine the one-two punch to a coach, watching a team not only give away penalties deep in their territory or your own, but seeing a card for it too.